 - I check the national parks or national forest page to see if there are any closures.

 Then I google the hikes on my short list and the word blog to see if I can find some blog posts of the snowshoe we are going on.
 This helps me find alternate routes, specific conditions and get further inspired.
-Sometimes it can also be great to find places to eat after hiking.
+Sometimes it can also be great to find places to eat after our trip.

 Lastly, it is important to understand snow levels where you are going.
 NWAC can be helpful to understand the base levels of snow in different areas.
 In addition, many of the ski areas list their base levels of snow and have webcams as well.
-If you have an idea of your trailhead elevation and elevation at the highest point, comparing it to some of the ski resorts can help you determine how much snow will be on your trail.
+If you have an idea of your trailhead elevation and elevation at the highest point, comparing it to some of the ski resorts can help you determine how much snow will be on your trail

-6. Check your skills, capabilities, and goals
+6. Check your skills, capabilities and goals

 After I have narrowed down a few snowshoes and researched them to make sure that they are safe and accessible, I go through a list of goals to find the one that matches my personal plans the best.